-The Louis Bennett Public Library is a historic home, library, and war memorial located in Weston, West Virginia.
+The Louis Bennett Public Library is located within a historic home in Weston, West Virginia.
 The seventeen-room Victorian mansion was built in 1875 by Jonathan M. Bennett, one of the most prominent politicians and businessmen in Lewis County.
 His son Louis was also a noted civic leader, serving as Speaker of the House of Delegates and unsuccessfully running for Governor in 1908.
 Louis' son Louis Jr. became famous as West Virginia's only ace pilot in World War I. He flew over twenty missions and made twelve confirmed kills before dying in 1918.
-His mother, Sallie Maxwell Bennett, decided to honor her husband and son by donating their house to the Lewis County Commission to operate as a library in 1922.
-Today the home continues to house a library on the first floor, with a war memorial on the second floor.
+His mother, Sallie Maxwell Bennett, decided to honor her husband and son by donating their house to the Lewis County Commission to operate as a war memorial and library in 1922.
+Today the home continues to house a library while the property includes a war memorial.
 The house was added to the National Register of Historic Places in 1978.

 Backstory and Context